-48. That high market capitalisation companies have formed separate appointments and remuneration committees.
+48. That large-cap companies have formed separate nomination and remuneration committees.

-Complies \Box Explanation \Box Not applicable \boxtimes
+Complies $\Box$ Explanation $\Box$ Not applicable $\boxtimes$

 High market capitalization companies are understood to be those that are listed on the Ibex-35, in accordance with the criteria of the CNMV and the Good Governance Code.